Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 More importantly, the pipes that were helping with the internationalization (`number`, `percent`, `currency`, `date`) have been completely overhauled.
-They don't rely on the Intl API anymore.
-This internationalization API was supposed to be provided by the browser, but that was not always the case and led to numerous bugs.
+They don't rely on the [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) anymore.
+This internationalization API was supposed to be provided by the browser, but that was not always the case, so we had to use a polyfill, and inconsistencies between browsers (and polyfills) led to numerous bugs.

 If you don't do anything when you upgrade, you'll use the new pipes by default.
 The good news is that there should be less bugs and you can remove the Intl polyfill you likely included.